Kanyakumari district: Nanjil special foods

-Jackfruit Chips – a homemade snack straight from the heart of Kerala, crafted from perfectly aged jackfruit and deep-fried in Pure coconut oil.
-This traditional snack is designed to fulfill your taste buds with a savory crunch and natural sweetness that will leave you craving more.
+Jackfruit Chips – a homemade snack straight from Kerala, crafted from aged jackfruit which is deep-fried in coconut oil.
+It is a crunchy and savory delicacy in most of South India.

 Nagercoil's culinary offerings reflect its rich cultural heritage and coastal bounty, making it a must-visit destination for food enthusiasts.

 Governance

 Kanyakumari District was officially formed on 1 November 1956, as a result of the States Reorganisation Act, 1956, which aimed to reorganise state boundaries based on linguistic lines.
 The District Collector is the chief administrative officer, responsible for overall administration, including law and order, revenue collection, and implementation of government schemes.
 The Superintendent of Police oversees the police force and maintains law and order in the district.
 The District Revenue Officer (DRO) assists the District Collector in revenue administration and land-related issues.

 The District is divided into two revenue divisions: Nagercoil division and Padmanabhapuram division.
 These divisions are further subdivided into taluks, which are the basic administrative units.
 Each taluk is managed by a Tahsildar, who handles revenue collection, land records, and local administration.

 There are nine blocks within these taluks: Agastheeswaram, Rajakkamangalam, Thovalai, Kurunthancode, Thuckalay, Thiruvattar, Killiyoor, Munchirai, and Melpuram.
 Each block is managed by a Block Development Officer.